toddcf/code-snippets/git/git-overview.md

 - `\` = space.
 This is used if a file or directory name contains a space.
 You must "escape" the space before you type it.
 - `cp` or `copy` (Windows cmd) = copy.
 Followed by the source path (from), then the target path (to).
 (See separate document for further instructions.)
 - `mv` or `move` (Windows cmd) = move.
 (See separate document.)
+- `git status` = tells you information about your repository.
+(Whether or not it exists, what branch you are on, whether or not the files it contains are being tracked.)
+- `git log` = shows commit history.
+(To exit the log, press `q`, then `Enter`.)

 The `~` symbol next to a directory name indicates you that you are currently in that directory.